A Curious Mind

 In August 1891, Langley published the results of his work in “Experiments in Aerodynamics,” a report of the Smithsonian Contribution to Knowledge.
 In his introduction, Langley stated, “I do not undertake to explain any art of mechanical flight, but to demonstrate experimentally certain propositions in aerodynamics which prove that such flight under proper direction is practicable.”
 Over the next five years Langley continued to pursue mechanical flight with the construction and testing of larger, unmanned “Aerodromes” (Greek for “air runners”).

-Langley’s greatest success came in 1896 with the first successful heavier-than-air flight of substantial size.
+Langley’s greatest success came in 1896 with the first successful heavier-than-air mechanical aircraft flight in human history.
 On May 6, the 14’ long Aerodrome No. 5 was launched from atop a houseboat in the Potomac River in Stafford County, Virginia and flew approximately 3,300 feet in 90 seconds before gently coming to rest in the water.
 On November 28, 1896, Langley launched Aerodrome No. 6 from the same location for a flight totaling 4,200 feet at an average speed of 30 miles per hour.

 Disappointment & Posthumous Recognition